james-cole2015/aws_security_labs/week-04/Solutions.md

 6) Using a different browser, or a private browser, use the link for the console sign-in.
 Enter the IAM user name and the password you created.
 The account number should be auto-filled.
 <img width="959" alt="step6" src="https://github.com/rhearora/aws_security_labs_copy/assets/129975163/5eba7100-ec0f-49fe-a119-a4ade40a8141">

 7) Login and check out the EC2 instances.
-You should be able to see them.
-(Note: Make sure you're in the same region as the Admin user, otherwise you will be unable to view the instances.)
+You should be able to see them. (**Note: Make sure you're in the same region as the Admin user**, otherwise you will be unable to view the instances.)
 <img width="960" alt="step7" src="https://github.com/rhearora/aws_security_labs_copy/assets/129975163/2e70d771-ff1c-4012-96da-06d04bf8a356">

 8) Attempt to reboot one of the instances.
 What happens?